complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 ### 2. Construction Rules

-   - Must provide at least one constructor accepting `memory_region&` as first parameter
+   - Every regional type must provide at least one constructor that accepts `memory_region&` as its first parameter
-   - Default constructors: initialize `regional_ptr` members (direct and indirect) to null, no allocation
+   - Default constructors (when provided) initialize all (direct and indirect) `regional_ptr` members to null without performing any allocation
-   - Constructors with `memory_region&`: may allocate from the region
+   - Constructors that accept `memory_region&` are permitted to allocate from the provided region
-   - All allocations must use the provided `memory_region&`
+   - Any allocation performed must use the provided `memory_region&` parameter

 ### 3. Lifetime Rules